BATS IN THE ATTIC: BAT REMOVAL & BAT CONTROL IN VIRGINIA

 - Stinging Insects

-Bats are such an important part of our ecosystem in Virginia.
+Bats are such an important part of our ecosystem in Central Virginia.
 If you want to help preserve bats and increase their chance for survival, building a bat house is a good start.
 We also do bat house installations.
 NOTE: The Little Brown Bat is on the verge of being listed as an endangered bat species in Virginia.
 To help protect this bat it is important to hire a bat removal company that is properly trained in identifying and protecting the Little Brown Bat which is so important to our ecosystem.